nysta12/tdde35_labbar/lab4/README.md

 ## Part 1
 For the first part the following should be handed in:

-* EER-diagram
+* EER-diagram as a jpg
-* Relational Model
+* Relational Model as a jpg
-* Functional dependencies for all relations
+* Functional dependencies for all relations as .txt or .pdf

 ### EER-diagram and Relational Model
 Same as in lab 2, do it in draw.io and add it to gitlab